haiiliin/pyabaqus/docs/source/tutorials.rst

     part = model.Part(name='part', dimensionality=THREE_D, type=DEFORMABLE_BODY)
     part.BaseSolidExtrude(sketch=sketch, depth=1)

-The first create a 3D and deformable part.
+The first line creates a 3D and deformable part.
 Then we use the extrusion method to create a part using the sketch.

 Create some sets for boundary conditions and loads